Configuration

 ];

-unless you need to!We recommend that you don't set a name
+name unless you need to!We recommend that you don’t set a name unless you have more than one

 pgService.
 If you do, the different services may need different properties on

-to detail how to connect, the settings to use, and how to subscribe
+context to detail how to connect, the settings to use, and how to subscribe

 to events.
-The withPgClientKey
+The withPgClientKey, pgSettingsKey and pgSubscriberKey options

 dictate under which keys these properties are stored on the context.
 By

-default, if the pgService's name
+default, if the pgService’s name is left at its default ("main") then it

 these keys; otherwise it prefixes the keys with the name of the service and an

-underscore, for example a pgService with name: "otherdb"
+underscore, for example a pgService with name: "otherdb" would use the

-context keys otherdb_withPgClient
+context keys otherdb_withPgClient, otherdb_pgSettings and

 makePgService

-When PostGraphile (or, strictly, @dataplan/pg
+When PostGraphile (or, strictly, @dataplan/pg) wishes to communicate with

 PostgreSQL, it does so using an “adaptor”.
 The adaptor must expose a common set